 The Board shall determine the minimum pass mark to its examinations.
-The current pass mark for the Professional examinations is be 40%.
+The current pass mark for the Accounting Technician is 50%.

 11.0 NBAA AWARDS

 The Accounting Technician Certificate

 A candidate who has successfully completed the Accounting Technician Level I shall be awarded a Statement of Success Letter while a candidate who has successful completed Accounting Technician Level II shall be awarded Accounting Technician Certificate.